 - Proctoring of examinations will be available Monday through Friday from 9-4.
 Proctoring of exams cannot be scheduled on Saturday or Sunday because of shortened library hours and insufficient staffing to adequately monitor test takers.

-- Appointments to take the examinations must be scheduled one week in advance during the library’s regular hours of operation.
-Reservations may be made by e-mailing the library at email@example.com.
-Telephone inquiries should be followed by written requests to firstname.lastname@example.org.
+- Appointments to take examinations must be scheduled a minimum of one week in advance during the library’s regular hours of operation.
+Reservations should be made by submitting the online Test Proctor Request form to the library.
+Telephone or email inquiries will be referred to the online Test Proctor Request form to begin the scheduling process.

 - Librarians and library assistants will proctor the examinations.

-- Written tests will be administered in a small private study room.
-(The proctoring coordinator reserves a small study room, places a reserve sign on the door the day of the test, and, during testing, hangs signage: Test in Progress, Please Do Not Disturb.
+- Written tests will be administered in a private study room.
+(The proctoring coordinator reserves a study room and places a reserve sign in the room on the day of the test.
 If time and work load permit, the proctor will periodically check on the test taker.
-At those times when a small study room is not being used for testing, it is open to the public on a first come, first served basis.)
+At times when a study room is not being used for testing, it is open to the public on a first come, first served basis.)

 - Computerized tests can be accommodated at the Research Computer stations or in the Computer Lab as long as test takers understand that there will some degree of noise and activity surrounding them.
 Proctors do not attend computerized test takers for any portion of the exam.
 Test takers are responsible for obtaining a Fayetteville Public Library card prior to the date of the test.